-- The attendant console that is attached to the failed server uses the list in the GlobalSettings.xml file to locate and connect to another Cisco CallManager server. - The Cisco CallManager Attendant Console Server service that is running on the Cisco CallManager server takes over servicing of the route points that are associated with the failed Cisco CallManager. - When the failed Cisco CallManager comes back up, its Cisco CallManager Attendant Console Server resumes servicing its route points and attendant consoles.
-The attendants resumes service with the recovered Cisco CallManager after the attendant closes and reopens the console.
+- The attendant console that is attached to the failed server uses the list in the GlobalSettings.xml file to locate and connect to another Cisco Unified CallManager server. - The Cisco CallManager Attendant Console Server service that is running on the Cisco Unified CallManager server takes over servicing of the route points that are associated with the failed Cisco Unified CallManager. - When the failed Cisco Unified CallManager comes back up, its Cisco CallManager Attendant Console Server resumes servicing its route points and attendant consoles.
+The attendant resumes service with the recovered Cisco Unified CallManager after the attendant closes and reopens the console.